yunhaoyang234/Membership-Attack-Privacy-Preserving/README.md

 Run
 `pip install -r requirement.txt`

-If you haven't install **gym-minigrid**, please do the following:
+If you haven't install **minigrid**, please do the following:
 ```
-cd gym-minigrid
-pip install -e .
+pip install -e path/to/Minigrid
 ```

 If you haven't install **rl-starter-files**, please do the following: